 The Egg White Test

-You will need to crack the egg for this test, but if you plan on cooking the egg (other than hard boiling) or adding to a baked good recipe, you would be opening it up anyway.
-Crack the egg onto a plate or other flat surface and look closely at the consistency of the egg white—you want it to be slightly opaque, not spread out too much, and appear thick and somewhat sticky.
+This test is a good choice if you plan on cracking the egg before cooking it or adding to a baked good recipe.
+Crack the egg onto a plate or other flat surface and look closely at the consistency of the egg white—it should be slightly opaque, not spread out too much, and appear thick and somewhat sticky.
 If it is watery, clear, and runny, the egg has lost its freshness.
-This is due to the fact that as an egg ages, the white turns liquidy and breaks down.
+This is due to the fact that as eggs age, the white turns liquidy and breaks down.
 You will also notice the yolk will be slightly flat on top instead of rounded.

 The Sniff Test

-We've all experienced the smell of rotten eggs, but the odor usually has nothing to do with eggs at all.
-It is the sulfur that we recognize, which will emit from an egg that has gone bad.
+Often when there is a sulfur odor—whether it has to do with eggs or not—it is described as "rotten eggs."
+That is because eggs that have gone bad emit a strong sulfur smell.
 If the egg is really past its prime, you may smell it through the shell; but if not and you're concerned about freshness, take a whiff after you crack it.

-Whether your eggs are okay to use or not, you will still be left with the shells and carton.
+- Whether your eggs are okay to use or not, you will still be left with the shells and carton.
 Don't toss in the trash!
-Egg shells are great for the compost, as well as cleaning teapots and making sidewalk chalk.
-And the cardboard cartons are perfect for art projects—use as a paint pallet, turn into a bird feeder, and use them as candle molds.
+Eggshells are great for the compost, as well as cleaning teapots and making sidewalk chalk.
+And the cardboard cartons are perfect for art projects—use as a paint pallet, turn into a bird feeder, and make into candle molds.
 You can also save for your indoor or outdoor fires as they make great fire-starters.